WHS-PRO-003 WHS Consultation and Participation Procedure

 8 Managing Work Health and Safety Issues

-If a work health and safety issue is identified, JCU and the other parties must make reasonable efforts to achieve a timely, final and effective resolution of the issue in accordance with the Work Health and Safety Issue Resolution Information Sheet.
+If a work health and safety issue is identified, JCU and the other parties must make reasonable efforts to achieve a timely, final and effective resolution of the issue in accordance with the WHS-PRO-INFO-003c Information about Work Health and Safety Issue Resolution.

 9 WHS Entry Permit Holders